 God created humankind as sexual beings in order to participate in the continuity of creation.
 The sexual energy present in each individual is at its richest when it is expressed in appropriate witness to bring about ever more fully the Kingdom of God.
 The call to the religious life necessitates a mature response to live the consecrated life of celibacy.
-The response to this call is to find mature love in relation to others and in particular to the people one serves and to find sexual expression in positive activity.
-Formation for religious mission requires that the student come to deeper understanding and appreciation of the physiological, psychological and spiritual aspects of her spirituality and their implications for life-giving ministry.
+The response to this call is to find mature love in relation to others and in particular to the people one serves and to find ways to express one's sexuality in a healthy way.
+Formation for religious mission requires that the religious sister come to a deeper understanding and appreciation of the physiological, psychological and spiritual aspects of her spirituality and their implications for life-giving ministry.

 The Religious Formation Program utilizes a number of means for developing growth and understanding of sexuality.
 Academic courses in Human Sexuality and Sexual Ethics are offered on an annual basis.
 Regular assembly presentations address topics in human sexuality.
 Each formation group studies issues on human sexuality appropriate to the group's formation level, starting with topics on basic biology and moving on to topics such as sexual orientation, boundaries, addiction, and male/female relationships.
 College policies clearly define appropriate sexual conduct and use of electronic and publication media.
-The student participates in activities with a broad spectrum of individuals both within and outside of the College.
-Every other year, the College provides the workshop "Protecting God's Children" to raise awareness regarding the importance of protecting minors from sexual abuse.
+The religious sister participates in activities with a broad spectrum of individuals both within and outside of the College.
+Every year, the College provides the workshop "Protecting God's Children" to raise awareness regarding the importance of protecting minors from sexual abuse.

-The Academic Program, formation group discussions and College-wide presentations and forums facilitate the development of sensitivity and respect.
+The Academic Program, formation group discussions and College-wide presentations and forums facilitate the development of sensitivity, respect, and appreciation of one's sexuality.

-The student may speak confidentially about sexual issues with the College Counselor and/or her Spiritual Director.
+The religious sister may speak confidentially about sexual issues with the College Counselor and/or her Spiritual Director.
 Positive experiences and challenges in lived relationship with others come from social activities and living in a close community.
 Outlets for sexual energy can be found through sports, study, work, service and prayer.
-There are also important opportunities for the student to come to appreciate herself and reflect on the life she has committed herself to through times of solitude and retreat.
+There are also important opportunities for her to come to appreciate herself and reflect on the life she has committed herself to through times of solitude and retreat.

-Within the context of spiritual direction and with other trusted formation personnel, the student begins to learn how to share how her sexuality impacts her personality, spirituality, and ultimately her ministry.
-Sisters have regular opportunities to meet with female spiritual advisors and counselors.
-The College exercises special sensitivity to the personal and cultural needs of individual students in the discussion and consideration of human sexuality.
+Within the context of spiritual direction and with other trusted formation personnel, the religious sister begins to learn to share how her sexuality impacts her personality, spirituality, and ultimately her ministry.
+She has regular opportunities to meet with spiritual directors and counselors.
+The College exercises special sensitivity to the personal and cultural needs of individual religious sisters in the discussion and consideration of human sexuality.

-A student who has a healthy sexual identity as a celibate will demonstrate this through her ability to maintain appropriate boundaries with friends and those with whom she ministers and interacts.
+A religious sister who has a healthy sexual identity as a celibate will demonstrate this through her ability to maintain appropriate boundaries with friends and those with whom she ministers and interacts.
 She will have accurate knowledge about human biology regarding her sexuality.

-The Formation Director notes the student's ability to maintain healthy boundaries.
+The Formation Director notes the religious sister's ability to maintain healthy boundaries.